Artisanal roasting: how the bean becomes coffee

 Artisanal Roasting

-How green bean becomes coffee.
+How the green bean becomes coffee.
 Between 200 and 230 degrees, the green bean transforms.
-In a few minutes, complex chemical reactions create the hundreds of aromas that make up the coffee you drink every morning.
+In minutes, complex chemical reactions create the hundreds of aromas that make up the coffee you drink every morning.

 Temperature 180–230°C